McKelvey Engineering Mechanical Engineer Creates Bioinspired Evaporation Technique

 Using computational fluid dynamic simulations, the team found that the vapor-saturated air on the heated vertical surface forms a flame shape around the droplet because of the lower density of moist air.

-“This put more vapor on the top because of the flow of the vapor around the droplet,” Weisensee said.
+“This puts more vapor on the top because of the flow of the vapor around the droplet,” Weisensee said.
 “When there is more vapor around the top of the droplet, it’s not as easy for the water to evaporate because there is already so much vapor, and hence the evaporation rate is limited.
 At the bottom, however, you constantly get rid of the vapor because it will just rise to the top.”

 Because of the modified flow and thermal signature, the evaporation of the vertical droplet is about 10% more efficient than a horizontal droplet, Weisensee said.

-Insights from this work could help to guide future design of spray cooling devices or be used to change particle deposition patterns during evaporation-based fabrication techniques.
+Insights from this work could help to guide the future design of spray cooling devices or be used to change particle deposition patterns during evaporation-based fabrication techniques.

 Reference: “Evaporation of Sessile Water Droplets on Horizontal and Vertical Biphobic Patterned Surfaces” by Wenliang Qi, Junhui Li and Patricia B. Weisensee, 6 December 2019, Langmuir.